Ngawang-Gurung/Airflow-in-WSL/README.md

 pip install pyspark
 ```

-## Connecting MySQL Server in Windows and MySQL Client in WSL
+## Connecting MySQL Server in Windows with MySQL Client in WSL

 Install MySQL client and necessary dependencies in WSL: